Tom Skinner (drummer): The Smile

 Skinner first worked with the Radiohead guitarist Jonny Greenwood when he performed on Greenwood's soundtrack for the 2012 film The Master.
 In 2021, Skinner, Greenwood and the Radiohead singer, Thom Yorke, debuted a new band, the Smile.
 They made their surprise debut in a performance streamed by Glastonbury Festival that May.

 In May 2022, the Smile released their debut album, A Light for Attracting Attention, and began an international tour.
 The second Smile album, Wall of Eyes, was released in January 2024, with a European tour that year.
 Their third album, Cutouts, was released in October.
-Skinner contributed to Yorke's soundtrack for the 2024 film Confidenza.
+Skinner contributed to Yorke's soundtrack for the 2024 film Confidenza, and to the 2026 album Ranjha by Greenwood, Shye Ben Tzur and the Rajasthan Express.

 Solo work

 Skinner has released two albums under the name Hello Skinny.
 He released the first album under his own name, Voices of Bishara, on 4 November 2022.
 It features jazz musicians including Shabaka Hutchings, Nubya Garcia, Kareem Dayes and Tom Herbert.
 The first single, "Bishara", was released in September 2022.
 Skinner released a live version of Voices of Bishara in May 2024.